-Term life insurance is a policy that has level premiums that last for a set number of years (the term).
-Term life insurance includes a death benefit in the form of a lump sum of cash that’s paid out to a beneficiary by the life insurance company if you die during the term period.
-This lump sum that can be used for a variety of things, from burial expenses to mortgage and debt payments, to living expenses for your family, to donations.
-The death benefit is typically passed on the beneficiary generally tax-free.
-After the term expires the policy terminates.
-In order to continue coverage, you’ll have to convert your policy to permanent coverage before the term ends, renew it for another term, or shop for a new policy.
+Term life insurance has level premiums that last for a set number of years (the term).
+This life insurance includes a death benefit in the form of a lump sum of cash that’s paid out to a beneficiary by the life insurance company if you die while this coverage is active.
+This lump sum can be used for a variety of things, such as burial expenses, mortgage, and debt payments, living expenses for your family, or donations, generally tax-free.
+Additionally, you may have the option to convert your policy to permanent coverage before the term ends.
+After the term expires the policy may either terminate or automatically renew annually.
+If your policy is slated to terminate at the end of the term period, then in order to continue the coverage you may renew for another term or shop for a new policy.

 Term life insurance is a great choice for most life insurance shoppers because it’s simple and cost-effective.
 If you’re on a tight budget, or you’re a young person age 20-30 who is just starting to build your financial future, term life insurance can be a good match for you.

 Still not sure?
 Check out the video below to learn more about term life insurance.

 Guaranteed universal life insurance is permanent coverage that provides the ability to guarantee a death benefit to any age up to a maximum age as stated in the policy, as long as the premiums are paid and the policy remains in force.
 Guaranteed universal life is not designed to generate cash value.

 Anyone with a need for death benefit coverage who desires to buy a policy that can cover their entire life with less costly premiums compared to other permanent products.